Upgrading

 Backup the database:

-- Before proceeding with the database upgrade, ensure to perform a complete backup of the current state of the database.
+- Before proceeding with the database upgrade, ensure that you perform a complete backup of the current state of the database.

 - Use appropriate tools to backup the entire database, including data, schemas, and configurations.